clemson-cal/sailfish/doc/source/kernels.rst

     library.my_kernel[data.shape](data)

 In this example, a 2D numpy array of double-precision zeros was created, and then populated by the JIT-compiled kernel.
-The execution mode is "cpu" indicates sequential processing, as opposed to parallelized OpenMP or GPU processing.
+The execution mode is "cpu", which indicates sequential processing, as opposed to parallelized OpenMP or GPU processing.
 Several conventions are assumed for the C code, including the :py:obj:`PUBLIC` and :py:obj:`FOR_EACH_2D` macros, and the end-of-line